ultjeremy/3DTada-Internship-Research/readme.md

 ---
 ## Binance (BNB):

-Binance utilizes smart contracts with their BNB Smart Chain to facilitate the building of dApps to allow developers to create projects taking advantage of the benefits that the BNB token provides.
+Binance utilizes smart contracts with their BNB Smart Chain to facilitate the building of dApps, allowing developers to create projects that take advantage of the benefits of the BNB token.
 The BNB Smart Chain utilizes the BEP-20 token standard, which is very similar to the ERC-20 standard.
-The standard acts like a guide and blueprint for how to utilize the BEP-20 standard.
+The standard acts like a guide and blueprint for how to create tokens for users of the Binance Exchange.

 BNB transactions largely operate with on-chain logic, where transactions are recorded on the BNB chain and executed by smart contracts directly on the chain.
 This follows from the fact that BNB is the native currency on the Binance Exchange, powering transactions and paying for fees.

 ### Token Sending:

 BNB can be interacted with through smart contracts that allow many transactions to occur, providing many benefits to users.
-I coded a small example of a smart contract through Solidity of transfering tokens, which can be used for transfering BNB, Ether, and other currencies across accounts.
+I coded a small example of a smart contract through Solidity for transfering tokens, which can be used for transfering BNB, Ether, and other currencies across accounts.

 ```
 // SPDX-License-Identifier: GPL-3.0